-I laid in bed that Saturday night and wondered what his morning was like – May 25 – the day a white cop killed him – kneeling on his neck for 8 minutes and 46 agonizing seconds.
-Did he have breakfast, what was it, who made it, what time did he wake up that faithful morning?
+I laid in bed that Saturday night and wondered what his morning was like – May 25th – the day a white cop killed him – kneeling on his neck for 8 minutes and 46 agonizing seconds.
+Did he have breakfast?
+What was it?
+Who made it?
+What time did he wake up that faithful morning?
 Then the tears started flowing past my ears onto the pillow and I could not stop crying.

 I never met him in life but for the past 12 days the manner of his excruciating death seeped into the consciousness of my mind and into the world’s soul.
-Calling out for his deceased mother while begging for his life – telling his murderers he could not breathe.
-The cop inflicting the most pain responded to his pleas with brutal callousness – hands in pocket, seemingly oblivious to the desperate cries from onlookers and a 17 year old’s cell phone, capturing his heinous crime.
+Calling out for his deceased mother while begging for his life – telling his murderer he could not breathe.
+The cop inflicting the unbearable pain responded to his plea with brutal callousness – hands in pocket, seemingly oblivious to the desperate cries from onlookers and a teenager’s cell phone, capturing his heinous crime.

-He continued kneeling on his neck as if he were putting out a cigarette butt while the other cops looked on and assisted in restraining the defenseless George Floyd.
-Laying on his stomach the final moments of his life slipping away spent pinned against the back wheels of a vehicle in broad daylight, imploring his killers to free him to simply remove the knee from his neck.
+He continued kneeling on his neck as if he were putting out a cigarette butt while his fellow cops looked on and restrained onlookers from helping the defenseless George Floyd.
+Lying on his stomach, the final moments of his life slipping away, pinned against the back wheels of a vehicle in broad daylight, imploring his killer to free him – to simply remove the knee from his neck.

-Earlier that Saturday I watched tv – rooting on the rioters – no justice, no peace I thought and crying at the endless vigils and worldwide marches in his memory.
+Earlier that Saturday I watched the news – the protestors, remaining defiant as they chanted the familiar, ‘no justice, no peace’ slogan.
+I cried watching the endless vigils and worldwide marches in his memory.

 I laid in bed and said a prayer for him.
-I said a prayer for all of them and for all of us.
-Then I remembered what my prep school teacher would often say to her pupils daily ‘is this the day you changed the world?’ – As I laid there in a pool of tears that Saturday night I said out aloud to him ‘I betcha didn’t think today would be the day your death IS changing the world’.
+I said a prayer for them and for all of us.
+Then I remembered what my prep school teacher said to her pupils daily, ‘is this the day you change the world?’ – As I laid in a pool of tears that Saturday night, I whispered to him, ‘I bet you didn’t think today would be the day your death changed the world’.